dennisbrowngerminiasi/omega-bull-data-manager/Arch/high-level-arch.md

 The main entry point launches an NDJSON TCP server for discovery and point
 quotes:

+- `get_shm_name` — reveals the name of the shared-memory segment used for historical bars
 - `list_tickers` — returns the set of tickers backed by shared memory
 - `get_quote` — retrieves the latest quote from the in-memory cache with stale detection against the configured freshness window